-The Before the Breakdown lesson helps students learn more about how to approach a friend who needs help, recognize signs of a mental health breakdown, and learn tips on what actions to take when someone is suicidal.
+The Before the Breakdown lesson helps students learn more about how to approach a friend who needs help, recognize signs of a mental health breakdown, and learn tips on what actions to take for students who have had suicidal thoughts.
 This lesson is important in helping students be better prepared to assist their friends.